PR in the Retail Industry: What I Learned From Opening a Lilly Pulitzer Store

 This summer, I took a leap of faith to do something different.
-After working a week at an internship that I wasn’t interested in at all, I left to work for Lilly Pulitzer, a women’s resort-wear store, founded in Palm Beach.
+I worked for Lilly Pulitzer, a women’s resort-wear store, founded in Palm Beach.
 With over 60 stores across the U.S, I was hired at a company I always wanted to work for in the consumer industry.
 Four teams of people across the East Coast put the store together.
 There was no shortage of teamwork for the grand opening in Charlottesville.

 Until the official grand opening on August 6, we had to keep the opening and features of the new store under wraps including cake pops and chocolate from local businesses and musicians that would be arriving at the store.
 No news media was to find out about the grand opening until the day we opened.
 Almost a month after the opening, Lilly customers from all over Virginia are still seeing ads about the new store in Charlottesville.
 Lilly Pulitzer was able to utilize their owned and paid media platforms to encourage customers to visit and buy Lilly clothing.

 Public Relations is very important for luxury brands like Lilly Pulitzer in maintaining a positive and posh reputation that upholds the brand’s identity.
 This includes being a good spokesperson for the brand and promoting it in social circles including social media and wearing the product outside of the store.
 Now that you know a little bit about my experience, here’s what I’ve learned so far:

 Learning from someone who has been in the retail industry for decades, you learn the ability to sell something pretty quick.
 You definitely don’t want a potential sale to slip away.